 Google’s director of customer reliability engineering, Luke Stone, outlined some of the leading causes of downtime during a breakout session at the Google Cloud Next conference in 2017.
 According to Stone, the primary causes of down time

 - Overload: When service demand exceeds capacity, errors may occur, causing network, server or system overload.

 - Noisy Neighbor: If users overload a server with spam, they may create excess “noise” that leads to downtime.

-- Retry Spikes: If users are unable to access a service and repeatedly try to gain access, retry spikes may cause a service to shut down.
+- Retry Spikes: Sometimes, the users cannot access a service and try continuously to gain access.
+These retrying spikes may end to the shutdown of the service.

-- Bad Dependency: If an application’s input and output stop communicating with one another, user requests may accumulate quickly and overload backend systems.
+- Bad Dependency: In some scenarios, an application’s input and output may disruption while communicating with one another.
+This will cause the user requests to accumulate quickly and overload backend system.

 - Scaling Boundaries: In some cases, the backend systems of an organization may lack the proper capacity boundaries.
 This will primarily result in the organization to encounter problems while serving additional client requests.

 When it comes to IT outages, it is important for organizations to do everything possible to prevent them from happening.
 Thanks to AlertOps

 , organizations can reduce the potential impact and cost of downtime like never before.